Gökmen Özdenak

-Gökmen Özdenak (born 22 June 1947) is a Turkish former footballer who played as a striker.
+Gökmen Özdenak (22 June 1947 – 31 December 2025) was a Turkish footballer who played as a striker.
 He is best known for his stint with Galatasaray, and is known by his nickname Ayı Gökmen (English, "Gökmen the Bear").
-He represented the Turkey national football team.
+He represented the Turkey national team.

-Professional career
+Career

 Özdenak begun his footballing career with İstanbulspor in the Turkish Süper Lig.
-Two years later, he transferred to Galatasaray and helped them win 4 Süper Lig titles as he played there for 13 years.
+Two years later, he transferred to Galatasaray and helped them win four Süper Lig titles as he played there for 13 years.

 Outside football

-After his footballing career, Özdenak begun commentating football with former footballer Ziya Şengül.
+After his footballing career, Özdenak began commentating football with former footballer Ziya Şengül.

-Personal life
+Personal life and death

 Özdenak was born into a sporting family, as his brothers Yasin and Doğan were also professional footballers.
+He died on 31 December 2025, at the age of 78.